felixwiemuth/TypesafeKtorAPI/README.md

 #### Define requests and routes

 The API is defined via a hierarchy of Resource classes (as known from Ktor) plus adding `Get`/`Post` interfaces under each endpoint.
-These interfaces must extend the libary's `GET`/`POST` interfaces, specifying request type, result type, error type and parameter type (only for POST).
+These interfaces must extend the library's `GET`/`POST` interfaces, specifying request type, result type, error type and parameter type (only for POST).

 ```kotlin
 @Resource("/orders")